 The Management Commentary outlines the key messages about the Council's financial and service performance for 2019/20 and looks ahead to future challenges and risks which we will face as we strive to meet the needs of the people of the Falkirk area.
+A key risk is the emergence of Covid-19 in the first quarter of 2020 which is having an ongoing impact on the delivery of council services.
 The Annual Accounts report the financial performance of the Council and its Group, demonstrating the stewardship of the public funds to deliver on the Council's vision and key priorities.
 The format and content of the annual accounts accord with The Code of Practice on Local Authority Accounting in the United Kingdom (the Code).